sayalirked/sayalirked.github.io/_pages/about.md

 - Strong background in scientific computing and numerical methods.
 - Expertise in different aspects of uncertainty quantification including optimal experimental design and calibration.
 - Experience in the application of the Bayesian framework to solve probabilistic inverse problems and traditional optimization methods to solve deterministic inverse problems in solid and fluid mechanics.
-- Comprehensive programming skills in Python, Julia, C++, C, MATLAB languages.
+- Comprehensive programming skills in Python, Julia, C, MATLAB languages, frameworks such as PyTorch, scikit-learn; and extensive experience with commercial CAE tools such as Abaqus.
 - Demonstrated ability to work both independently as well as collaboratively as a member of cross-functional teams in industry (P&G) and academia.
 - Proven ability to effectively handle multiple projects concurrently and manage competing priorities under demanding deadlines.